Minee-Liane-Choi/MineeChoiLab/index.md

 # New approaches for brain repair

 The {{ site.title }} Lab is a team of researchers at the Korea Advanced Institute of Science and Technology (KAIST) dedicated to making brain diseases more curable than yesterday.
-The primary aspiration of this endeavor is to foster a more profound understanding of the molecular and cellular origins of <blue>NEURO-DEGENERATIVE, -PSYCHOLOGICAL and -DEVELOPMENTAL</blue> diseases & disorders, thereby enabling a more strategic approach to the innovation of new therapeutic intervention.
+The primary aspiration of this endeavor is to foster a more profound understanding of the molecular and cellular origins of </blue><blueinvt><em>NEURO-DEGENERATIVE, -PSYCHOLOGICAL and -DEVELOPMENTAL</em></blueinvt><blue> diseases & disorders, thereby enabling a more strategic approach to the innovation of new therapeutic intervention.
 <br>

 The laboratory's objective is to develop a bespoke therapeutic platform to address three major challenges associated with human brain diseases.